Input widgets

 When tied to a Table Record Field, there must be a Record loaded into the Table Record Placeholder.

-Types of Input Widgets
+Types of input widgets

-Checkbox - Collect True/False values from users.
+Collect True/False values from users.
 Data can be stored in a Boolean variable

 ex.
 In an audit app, users need to confirm that they have executed a process.